Marshall-Public-Schools/MarshallBPA/BPAPage.md

       <div class="row">
         <article class="col-2">
           <h1>Welcome!</h1>
-          <p>We are known for providing the very best coaching possible in our classes.
-All of our Coaches go through an in-house Coach Training Program along with continuous education by learning and obtaining the latest certifications.
-Safety and proper form is our #1 priority in our classes.</p>
+          <p>We are known for providing great encouragement and support to all members.
+Our leaders, Ms. Kellen and Ms. Timmerman, are dedicated to bettering each and every member to reach their goals.
+In the year 2022 to 2023, BPA students set a new record in achieving seven first-place recognitions.
+However, that is only the beginning.
+Join us in continuing to break our records and preparing for your future.</p>
-          <p>We are a CrossFit gym for normal folks!
-We are NOT a super competitive ego driven CrossFit gym.
-We are known for a very friendly, family vibe where everyone is cool and supportive.
-If you don’t see a warm smiling face when you first walk in, we did something wrong!</p>
+          <p>We are an organization for every student!
+We are NOT a super competitive activity that will constrain your time.
+We are known for a very friendly, cooperative vibe where everyone is cool and supportive.</p>
         </article>
         <article class="col-2">
           <h1>What is Crossfit?</h1>